bg-mohamed/RFS677-Y/README.md

 ## Hi there 👋, I'm m0ham3d
 ### Geologist / Petroleum engineer / Data Enthusiast
-### A reconversed Petroleum engineer, I've never coded before 04/2021.
+### Recently reconversed from Oil&Gas field, I've never coded before 04/2021.
 The last time I coded some lines was with TurboPascal 👴 (I know I'm old) when I was in my final high school year 2002 and with C & Matlab when I was on the preparatory classes for Engineering school 2003 ###

 <h3 align="left">I've started this github in order to host and shares my academic mini-projects related to my master degree.